citp/privacy-policy-historical/g/go/gop/gopetition.com.md

 Your information

-Subject to our TOU, GoPetition will not give or sell your information to any third party.
+GoPetition will not give or sell your information to any third party.
 If signing a petition, your information can be accessed by the petition's author.
 The author agrees to use signatures responsibly.
 Petition targets will also ultimately view relevant signature lists.

 Signature Display and Search Engine Access to Signature Lists

 If you are signing a petition your signature may be publicly displayed in a signature list.
+Each petition at GoPetition has a public signature list that publicly displays at GoPetition all those who sign each petition.
+Our public lists do not include email or street addresses, but may include your town/city.

+The public lists give weight to each petition and confidence to other signers.
+Each author has the option to NOT display their list publicly.
+But you should assume that the author may display their list.
+If you choose our "Anonymous" designation feature, then your name will be cloaked publicly and will only be viewable to the author and target.
+You may also elect to hide your signature comment from public view if you only want the author or target to view your comment.

-In addition, search engines such as Google and Yahoo may be able to view your signature and may index your signature.
+Please note that search engines such as Google and Yahoo may be able to view your signature and may index your signature.

 You may prevent indexing by cloaking your signature with an "Anonymous" designation.
-GoPetition members, from Jan 28, 2009, may also edit their signatures to encourage or hide from search engine exposure.
+GoPetition members may now edit their signatures to encourage or hide from search engine exposure.
 For information about how to edit your signature please read our FAQ.Advertisements on GoPetition

 GoPetition uses the services of Google and ValueClick advertising.

-For further information on their privacy practices, please feel free to contact them.
+* Google, as a third-party vendor, uses cookies to serve ads on this site.
+Specifically Google uses the [DoubleClick DART cookie](http://www.doubleclick.com/privacy/faq.aspx).
+* Google's use of the DART cookie enables it to serve ads to our users based on their visit to our sites and other sites on the Internet.
+* Users may opt out of the use of the DART cookie by visiting the [Google ad and content network privacy policy](http://www.google.co.uk/privacy_ads.html).

 Cookies

-We use some cookies to remember who you are.
-GoPetition also uses cookies and scripting for several site functions.
+See info above.
+We also use some cookies to remember who you are.
+In addition, GoPetition uses cookies and scripting for several site functions.
 This information is used to enhance customer experience of our software.

 Access to Signature Details and Personal Information